 There are touches of Western influence too, as seen in the stained glass and spiral staircases.
 As well as giving a history of the mansion the guided tour also details the extensive restoration that was carried out to return the building to it’s former glory.

 Just to the north of the Blue Mansion is the beautiful waterfront complete with reminders of Penang’s colonial history.
-Alongside Melaka and Singapore, Penang came under British rule in the late 18th century and much of the architecture to the north of central George Town is distinctly British in design.

 To reach the esplanade, pass by the Western cemetery, just around the corner from the Blue Mansion.
 Many important colonial figures and early settlers to Penang are buried in the disused Western Cemetery, including the founder of Penang Island, Francis Light, as well as several former Governors.